For many Northern California businesses, the probability of an extended PG&E outage has increased since early 2019.

 Cloud Backup And Recovery of Applications and Files

 Cloud backup and recovery is becoming a popular option for businesses at risk of extended power outages.

 Cloud-based applications such as Google’s G Suite are accessible by users from anywhere in the event a business’s location is without power.

 But what about in-house applications such as QuickBooks Enterprise, Lacerte, or a home grown application that’s running on a server inside your office?

 Enterprise-grade, cloud-based file sync and share (FSS) services from companies like Datto can give users access to files and applications from anywhere, on any device.
 In the event of an extended power outage at a business, employees can work from home on cloud-replicated instances of their company’s server-based applications.

 If an extended PG&E power outage hits a business with an on-premises phone system, the best that can be done is a lot of *72 call forwarding of direct dial phone numbers to mobile and home phones.

 With a cloud-based phone platform, the main phone system remains operational even if your office is without power.
 Employees can plug in their “take it anywhere” VoIP phone at any location that has both power and internet.
-They will have the exact same level of telephone service at the new location.
+With sufficient bandwidth, they will have the same level of telephone service at the new location.